jalapeno/SRv6_dCloud_Lab/README.md

 Segment Routing over IPv6 (SRv6) is the Segment Routing implementation over an IPv6 data plane.

-In an SR-MPLS enabled network, an MPLS label represents an instruction.
-The source nodes programs the path to a destination in the packet header as a stack of labels.

 SRv6 introduces the Network Programming framework that enables a network operator or an application to specify a packet processing program by encoding a sequence of instructions in the IPv6 packet header.
 Each instruction is implemented on one or several nodes in the network and identified by an SRv6 Segment Identifier (SID) in the packet.
 The SRv6 Network Programming framework is defined in IETF RFC 8986 SRv6 Network Programming.

-Cisco routers that run the XR operating system 7.X and newer support the SRv6 feature set.
-This guide walks through the basic steps to configure and test SRv6 configurations, specifically SRv6 micro-SID in a controlled lab.
-In addition, we use the open source Jalapeno system, which provides ways to see SRv6 created paths through the network.
+Cisco routers that run the IOS-XR operating system 7.X and newer support the SRv6 feature set.
+This guide walks through the basic steps to configure and test SRv6, specifically SRv6 micro-SID in a controlled lab.
+In addition, we use the open source Jalapeno system, which provides ways to see and use SRv6 paths through the network.

 ## Contents